You are here

 And much cheaper to run, too…

 That one deserves a question mark.
 It’s more affordable to buy, absolutely.
 But in a week of mixed, though mostly motorway-based driving, we averaged 27mpg.
 On a shameless pelt along some empty moor roads, the display was reading, um, 15mpg.
 A V8 E-Class will be thirstier, but I can’t imagine the rise in fuel consumption will be proportional to its 50 per cent power increase.

 Yes.
 It’s not a car I warmed to immediately; the bits that warrant an AMG badge take some burrowing to find.
 But as a twin-purpose car, an unseemly quick vehicle that’ll do the family stuff without embarrassing the passengers via shouty looks and a shoutier engine note, it’s undoubtedly talented.

 If you’re not enamoured by diesel, there’s tangible appeal here.
-Fast petrol estate cars have always been cool in our eyes, and this E43 AMG does nothing to change that.
-Bet the E63 wagon will be cooler still, mind…
+Fast petrol saloons and estates (particularly the latter) have always been cool in our eyes, and this E43 AMG does nothing to change that.
+If it fits your budget, though, an E63 will be cooler still…